Happy Friday!

 - Comparable sales.
 What similar homes in the same area have sold for recently.

 Jordan put together the chart below showing how few new homes have sold in the past few years.
-Since the recession, speculative building has been a risky endeavor, so builders stopped bringing new product to the market, especially the more expensive single-family homes and townhomes in Sun Valley, Ketchum and Elkhorn.
+Since the Recession, speculative building has been a risky endeavor, so builders stopped bringing new product to the market, especially the more expensive single-family homes and townhomes in Sun Valley, Ketchum and Elkhorn.

 The chart also shows why our inventory remains low, since builders have not been supplying new inventory to satisfy demand.
 It’s interesting to note that the last real influx of new inventory was 22 years ago.